-Members of the AMI Research Panel are increasingly using the social media channel Instagram, so we’ve responded by launching our own account.
+Members of the AMI Research Panel are increasingly using the social media channel Instagram, so we’ve responded by launching our own account with alt text added to images for the blind and partially sighted community.
 Learn more in our Instagram blog and follow AMI on Instagram to enjoy described photos from our production shoots and community events.

 Stay connected to AMI on LinkedIn for job postings and corporate updates.